collaborativebioinformatics/VariantSurvival/README.md

 ###  Operation

-The App require 1,5G of Ram and it is plateform independent.
 VariantSurvival required a peak main memory of 1,5 GB during our tests.
 The shiny app was developed using a Windows 10 operating system using an Intel(R) Core(™) i5-10210U @1.60Ghz.
 However, the shiny app is platform independent.

 ##  Case study